 In endlessly- and exclusively- talking about horses, your daughter may actually be telling you that she doesn’t feel comfortable talking to you about anything else, or that nothing else in her life feels as important or as exciting as this one thing.
 Listening well to what she does have to say may help build a relationship that can support other conversations.

 Since, in the introduction of this article I promised to share a bit of my own experience, here’s my story as a former horse crazy kid and how, looking back now as a mental health professional, I wish that my parents would have responded:

 For me, my horse obsession appeared in fourth or fifth grade, peaked in seventh grade, and mostly went underground by the time I was midway through in high school.
 After getting my first real job after college, I bought my dream horse– a rare Bashkir Curly– one year later.
 I owned, bought, sold, and bred horses for about 10 years after that, before selling everything to move to Seattle for graduate school and a life transition that left my horse contact more limited but still a part of my life.

 Looking back now, I can see that as a very troubled kid, I became attached to a sort of magical thinking in which I believed that if I had a horse I could feel okay.”
 My endless talking about horses was motivated by thinking if my parents knew just how much I wanted a horse, and how much I knew and was “prepared”, to take care of a horse, they would make it happen despite limited means.

 As an adult now who has done a lot of my own personal work in my own therapy, I realize that attaching to that idea was a substitute for not having a safe person to attach to or other outlets to get care.
-I believed that a horse could somehow save me (and as an adult and a mental health professional, I think young me was at least partly right: I do believe that horses could have provided some psychological support that I, as a kid without access to a counselor or therapist, didn’t have a way to get).
+I believed that a horse could somehow save me.
+Today, as an adult and a mental health professional who works with teens, I think young me was at least partly right: I do believe that horses could have provided some psychological support that I, as a kid without access to a counselor or therapist, didn’t have a way to get.